9pt7/prepl/README.md

+# Prepl

-A simple command line tool for rerunning a command when file dependencies change.
+A flexible command line tool for rerunning a command when file dependencies change.

 ## Example usage
 - `prepl pytest` will automatically run your pytest tests as source files are saved.